n-ivkovic/tspreed/README.md

 Please attempt to adhere to the following when creating a pull request:

 * Ensure all shell script written is POSIX-compliant.
 This can be checked using [ShellCheck](https://www.shellcheck.net/).
 Ensure ShellCheck gives no addtional warnings when the changes made are checked compared to any warnings given when the `develop` branch is checked.
 If there are additional warnings please provide a justificaition.
 * Ensure the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model is (somewhat) adhered to.
-Ensure changes are branched from `develop` and the PR merges back into `develop`.
-Note that if the pull request is accepted the target branch maybe changed to either `feature/[branch-name]` or `fix/[branch-name]`.
+Ensure changes are branched from `develop` and the pull request merges back into `develop`.
+Note that before the PR is accepted the target branch may be changed to a new branch named either `feature/[branch-name]` or `fix/[branch-name]`.

 ## Licence